HypeCheck

 Absorption & Bioavailability

-Unknown — no pharmacokinetic or absorption data available from the provided studies
+Unknown — no pharmacokinetic data available from the provided studies.
+Its mucilage likely acts locally in the gut rather than being absorbed systemically.

 Red Flags to Watch For

-• Widely used in over 1,000 registered supplement products despite very limited clinical evidence
+• Widely used in over 1,000 registered supplement products despite minimal clinical evidence

 Research Sources